Music Ministry Group

 To Join Us:

-If you are interested in Handbell ringing or playing handchimes, especially as an expression of your faith – this is an opportunity to do so in the local community and beyond.
-Please contact either June or Karen through firstname.lastname@example.org or the Church Office.
+If you are interested in handbell ringing or playing handchimes, especially as an expression of your faith – this is an opportunity to do so in the local community and beyond.
+Please contact either June (Bells of Note & Ensemble Group) or Karen (Harmony in Hand & Chimers) through the Church Office at 250-372-3020 or firstname.lastname@example.org.

 For more pictures of the handbell ringers, see our Photo page.